Ouest-France/platform/README.md

 - every CSS class names & ids must be prefixed by your block-provider name
 - JavaScript code must not conflict with other code, block with global variable
 - a block's JavaScript files will be concatained and loaded asynchronously
-- a block-provider should respond in less XXXms
+- a block-provider should respond in less 150ms, if you responsed not fast enough, your block won't be rendered
 - a block must be responsive

 ## How do I update my block ?